Learning to read is one of the most vitally important life skills.

 We encourage all parents/carers to work in partnership with, and support the school by reading with their child, ideally on a daily basis – little and often is the best way forward in order for children to best develop their fluency, accuracy and enjoyment of books, resulting in best possible progress being made.

 In order to help children learn to read and spell they need to develop an understanding of the 44 different letter sounds (phonics) there are in the English language.
-At Paganel, from the Nursery class upwards, we mainly follow the Letters and Sounds scheme, but this is complimented by the best parts of other schemes, including Jolly Phonics.
+At Paganel, from the Nursery class upwards, we follow the RWI (Read Write Inc.) phonics scheme.
+Parents can find more information at ruthmiskin.com

 At the end of Year 1 (5-6 years old) all children do the national phonics screening check to test each child’s level of understanding of the different phonics/sounds.
 This test is made up of 20 real words and 20 “pseudo” words, such as: fot, keb, shan, flarm, trem, shull, quigh… The expectation is that a child should score at least 32 out of 40 to reach the required standard.
 In 2014, 22 Paganel children (73%) achieved this standard (national = 74%) and 13 children/43% scored top marks with 40 out of 40 (national = 15%).

 In 2013 the school introduced its own Paganel Super Spellers’ scheme.
 This has resulted in a significant improvement in children’s spelling skills, exemplified through the 2014 end of key Stage 2/ Year 6 spelling, punctuation and grammar test results with 83% attaining level 4 (National = 76%) and 60% at level 5 (National = 52%).

 Should any parent/carer have any questions, queries or concerns regarding reading and phonics, or indeed any aspect of their child’s learning, then please do not hesitate to see your child’s class teacher or other staff member.